pirlo47/KasiKonnect/README.md

 # KasiKonnect
-Application for developing the growth in social and economical state of local townships
+Application for developing growth in social and economical state of local townships